 Discussion and Conclusion

-Texture descriptors have been widely used in breast ultrasound images for tumor segmentation, since they help to differentiate structures with similar gray-level intensities as tumors, like acoustic shadows6.
+Texture descriptors have been widely used in breast ultrasound images for tumor segmentation, since they help to differentiate structures with similar gray-level intensities, such as acoustic shadows6.
 In this work we reported a quantitative evaluation of different texture descriptors in order to find out which one is the most effective to enhance the contrast of the image and which one leads to better segmentation results.

 Image quality is a key aspect to consider in ultrasound images since they are affected by many types of artifacts, making it hard for an observer to interpret the images and obtain quantitative and qualitative information from them35.
 Because of the noisy nature of the ultrasound images and the low contrast between breast cancer and surrounding tissue, it is difficult to provide an accurate and effective diagnosis36.
 The ability of different texture descriptors to enhance the contrast between the tumor region and normal tissue was evaluated with five indices (MD, INT, SNR, CNR and EPI).
-It was shown in the results that some of the texture descriptors listed in table 1 are able to increase one or more of the used contrast indices, and that SRE of the run-length matrix was able to increase all the indices but not the EPI; in fact none of the used texture descriptors, except for the difference of the histogram, was able to preserve edges; this may be a drawback when dealing with boundary detection.
+It was shown in the results that some of the texture descriptors listed in table 1 are able to increase one or more of the used contrast indices, and that SRE of the run-length matrix was able to increase all the indices but not the EPI; in fact none of the used texture descriptors, except for the difference of the histogram, was able to preserve edges.
 It was also shown that the co-occurrence based texture descriptors proposed by Haralick18 are no good for image enhancement since none of them was able to increase the value of the contrast indices, except for the SNR but this may not lead to a better visualization of the tumor region as can be seen in figure 1.
 The mean of the histogram also showed good results enhancing the contrast of the image, enhancing almost all of the contrast indices except for the SNR and EPI; this texture descriptor may be used instead of the SRE of the run-length matrix for image enhancement when time is an important factor since first order texture descriptors have lower computational cost than higher order descriptors17.
 The proposed pre-processing intensity step, using histogram equalization and Gaussian anisotropic filtering, showed similar results to the mean of the histogram, but this pre-processing step was able to preserve the edges of the tumor, meaning that it is a good alternative for breast tumor contrast enhancement in ultrasound images.